 Examples of dopamine agonists for Parkinson’s disease include:

 A doctor usually prescribes these medications in tablet form, but they are also available as an injection or a skin patch.

 Monoamine oxidase-B inhibitors (MAO-B inhibitors)

-These drugs work by blocking the effects of an enzyme called monoamine oxidase-B (MAO-B), which destroys dopamine in the brain.
-Blocking MAO-B allows the dopamine to last for longer in this organ.
+MAO-B inhibitors are an alternative to levodopa.
+They block the effects of monoamine oxidase-B (MAO-B).
+MAO-B is an enzyme that destroys dopamine in the brain.
+Blocking it allows dopamine to last longer in the brain.

 Catechol O-methyltransferase (COMT) inhibitors

 This type of medication blocks COMT, an enzyme that breaks down levodopa.
 It has no impact if a person uses it alone, but it can help prolong the benefits of levodopa therapy.

 - entacapone (Comtan)